UHBiocomputation/UH-biocomputation-web/content/20161102-self-sustained-asynchronous-irregular-states-and-up-down-states-in-thalamocortical-networks-of-nonlinear-integrate-and-fire-neurons.rst

 In this talk I will present a paper [1] about a thalamocortical network model I will use as part of my research.
 I will start by providing a brief summary of the background and the research questions.

-Our collaborators at Erasmus Medical Center, Rotterdam, The Netherlands, found that it is possible to stop epileptic absence seizures by exciting cerebellar nucleus (CN) neurons in a closed loop system (this is work together with our former PhD student Parimala Alva, [2]).
+Our collaborators at Erasmus Medical Center, Rotterdam, The Netherlands, found that it is possible to stop epileptic absence seizures by exciting cerebellar nucleus (CN) neurons in a closed loop system (this work was done together with a former PhD student, Parimala Alva, [2]).
 In my PhD work, I will try to understand the mechanisms underlying the termination of seizures by optogenetic stimulation of CN neurons.
 For this purpose, I will use a thalamocortical network model of adaptive exponential integrate-and-fire neurons, as described in [1].

 In the paper [1] the occurrence of Asynchronous Irregular (AI) states in thalamocortical networks of non-linear integrate-and-fire neurons has been investigated together with the role of spike-frequency adaptation.
 The main findings are that the thalamocortical networks can display AI states or Up-Down state dynamics, depending on the level of adaptation in cortical cells.